ysfhtxn/Composite-Hedges-Nanopores/README.md

 After installing `MUSCLE`, make sure that it is placed in your system path.

+`MUSCLE v5.1` is recommended since other versions are not be tested.

 ### MMseqs2

 For clustering each replica of specific DNA sequence, `MMseqs2` is needed.
 See [https://github.com/soedinglab/MMseqs2](https://github.com/soedinglab/MMseqs2) for more details and license restrictions.